bundle update

 However, from time to time, you might want to update the gems you are using to the newest versions that still match the gems in your Gemfile(5).

-To do this, run bundle update
+To do this, run bundle update, which will ignore the Gemfile.lock, and resolve

 all the dependencies again.
 Keep in mind that this process can result in a significantly